Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Introduction

 \section{Introduction}

-Understanding cause-effect relationships is fundamental for explaining complex real-world phenomena, such as gene regulation in genetics \citep{Feng2023, Zhang2019}, anthropogenic climate change in earth science \citep{Runge2019InferringCF}, and brain influence processes in neuroscience \citep{sanchez2019estimating}.
+Understanding cause-effect relationships is fundamental for explaining complex real-world phenomena, such as gene regulation in genetics \citep{Feng2023, glymour2019review}, anthropogenic climate change in earth science \citep{Runge2019InferringCF}, and brain connectivity in neuroscience \citep{sanchez2019estimating}.
 Establishing reliable causal relationships ideally relies on randomized controlled experiments (RCTs), which are often considered the gold standard.
 However, RCTs can be prohibitively expensive, time-consuming, or even infeasible in many settings.
-Consequently, inferring causal structure from purely observational data or interventional data, known as \emph{causal discovery}, has attracted much attention \citep{chang2024causal}.
-Traditional causal discovery methods admit intrinsic ambiguities: without additional structure, multiple causal models are statistically indistinguishable.
-Classical approaches partially mitigate this ambiguity by imposing inductive biases such as acyclicity \citep{pamfil2020dynotears}, non-Gaussianity \citep{shimizu06a}, or temporal precedence \citep{wang2024neural}, typically yielding identifiability up to an equivalence class.
-While these assumptions have enabled substantial algorithmic progress, they are largely agnostic to the data-generating process and often misaligned with the mechanisms governing real physical systems.
-As a result, causal discovery algorithms may succeed statistically yet fail to recover mechanisms that are interpretable and generalizable.
+Consequently, inferring causal structure from purely observational data and, when available, interventional data, known as \emph{causal discovery}, has attracted much attention \citep{chang2024causal}.
+A central challenge in causal discovery is that, without additional identifying assumptions, multiple causal models can be statistically indistinguishable.
+Classical approaches address this issue by imposing identifying assumptions or inductive biases, such as acyclicity \citep{pamfil2020dynotears}, non-Gaussianity \citep{shimizu06a}, or temporal precedence \citep{wang2024neural}, often yielding identifiability only up to an equivalence class.
+While these assumptions have enabled substantial methodological progress, the resulting models are typically formulated at a generic statistical level and do not explicitly incorporate mechanistic knowledge of the underlying system.
+As a result, the inferred causal graph may capture statistical dependence patterns without faithfully reflecting the physical, biological, or dynamical mechanisms that govern the observed process.

-In contrast, physical systems are not arbitrary stochastic processes; they are constrained by conservation laws, symmetries, and dynamical principles that induce structure far stronger than generic statistical regularities.
-Differential equations, ordinary or partial, provide a compact representation of such constraints by encoding how variables evolve through causal interactions over time and space.
+In contrast, many physical and biological systems are often governed by mechanistic principles that impose structure far beyond generic statistical regularities.
+These principles constrain how system variables interact and evolve over time, and are often represented through differential equations such as ordinary or partial differential equations.
+Such equations provide a compact mathematical language for encoding known mechanisms.
 This observation motivates a natural question: